CHILDREN'S HOUSE NURSERY

 The Early Years Foundation Stage Curriculum

 The Early Years Foundation Stage Framework is mandatory for all early years providers, maintained schools, non-maintained schools, independent schools, and all providers on the Early Years Register.
 The EYFS Statutory Framework sets the standards that all early years providers must meet to ensure that children learn and develop well and are kept healthy and safe.
-It promotes teaching and learning to ensure children’s ‘school readiness’ and gives children the broad range of knowledge and skills that provide the right foundation for good future progress through school and life.
+It promotes teaching and learning and gives children the broad range of knowledge and skills that provide the right foundation for today and good future progress through school and life beyond school.

 The EYFS seeks to provide: